tom-draper/football/README.md

 - How to use the BeautifulSoup module to extract specific HTML values.

 In future, I could extend this project to graph the points of each premier league team across the season to become more familiarised with the matplotlib Python module.
 During this project, once I had implemented a working solution using regular expressions, I found that the use of the Beautiful Soup module would be a better alternative.
 After implementing a solution using Beautiful Soup, I found it to be a much cleaner solution and replaced my regular expressions solution with it.
 Something I found during this project is that the Requests module doesn't always return the HTML in the same format as my browser did.
-After research I found this to be because the Requests module returns the HTML before the Javascript has run.
-It appears the Premier League website includes a lot of Javascript.
-This meant that during the extracting of table values I had to use less eloquent solutions.
-For example, the \<table> html tag appeard to contain the full Premier League table in my browser, but found to only contain the first row of the table when returned from requests.get.
-This forced me to use the table row <tr> tag to access all of the table row values.
-As there were also Premier League tables from previous seasons on this webpage, my list of table rows contains more than just this Premier League season, and I had to slice this list and to get only the first 20 rows found on the page.
-To avoid this in future I could use the Selenium browser automation module instead as it can load the page and evaluate any Javascript before retrieving the content.
+After research I found this to be because the Requests module returns the HTML before the Javascript has run and it appears this particular website includes a large amount of JavaScript.
+This meant that during the extracting of the table values I had to use less eloquent solutions.
+For example, the <table> html tag appeard to contain the full Premier League table in my browser, but found to only contain the first row of the table when returned from requests.get.
+This forced me to use the table row <tr> tag to access all of the table row values on the page.
+As there were also Premier League tables from previous seasons on this webpage, this extracted list of table rows contains more than just the current Premier League season, and I had to slice this list and to get only the first 20 rows found on the page.
+To avoid this in future, I could use the Selenium browser automation module instead as it can load the page and evaluate any Javascript before retrieving the content.

 -------------------------------------------------------

-### How to use:
+## How to use:
 Run premierLeagueTable.py to display the current premier league table in the command line.
 The full table is displayed as default.
-Enter command line argument "small" or "s" after premierLeagueTable.py to display a small version of the table.
+Enter optional command line argument "small" or "s" to display a small version of the table.
 The program retrieves and displays data from the official Premier League table website (https://www.premierleague.com/tables).